Reflecting Upon Irreducible Mind

 irrelevant or, at least, secondary as a basic mechanism of evolution.

-You would, then, learn to use natural selection
+You would, then, learn to use natural

-being lamarckian, in being teleological.
+in being lamarckian, in being teleological.
 You (that is, any given organism,

 say a bacterium or a wolf) come to know and to learn (though not consciously,